jcustenborder/puppet-confluent/README.md

 This puppet module is used to install and configure the Confluent Platform.
 The documentation is available [here](http://jcustenborder.github.io/puppet-confluent/).

-## Known issues

-1. The only tested operating system is Centos 7.
-1. Yum repositories are not created.
-1. Kerberos? haha you're funny

 ### Usage

 ## Zookeeper